webhintio/hint/docs/user-guide/rules/http-compression.md

-Starting with Apache `v2.4.26`, [`mod_brotli`][mod_brotli] and the [`AddOutputFilterByType` directive][addoutputfilterbytype] can be used to condtitionally compress with Brotli as well as add the `Content-Encoding` and `Vary` headers.
-However, since, like Zopfli, Brotli takes more time, it's indicated to compress resources at build time, and configure Apache to just serve those pre-compressed resources whenever Brotli compression is requested over HTTPS by the user agent.
+Starting with Apache `v2.4.26`, [`mod_brotli`][mod_brotli] and the [`AddOutputFilterByType` directive][addoutputfilterbytype] can be used to conditionally compress with Brotli as well as add the `Content-Encoding` and `Vary` headers.
+However, like Zopfli, Brotli can take more time.
+So, when provided, `mod_brotli` may be used to compress dynamic resources (especially if set to use lower compression quality levels), but for static resources it's indicated to compress them as part of the build process and just configure Apache to serve those pre-compressed resources whenever Brotli compression is requested over HTTPS.

 If you don't want to start from scratch, below is a generic starter snippet that contains the necessary configurations to ensure that